Taha-Firoz/flutter-elinux/flutter-elinux-install.md

 $ sudo apt install libegl1-mesa libgles2-mesa libxkbcommon-dev
 ```

-## Only when using flutter runner for Wayland
+## Only when using Wayland flutter runner
 - libwayland

 ```Shell
 $ sudo apt install libwayland-dev
 ```

-## Only when using flutter runner for DRM
+## Only when using DRM flutter runner
 - libdrm
 - libgbm
 - libinput